 MindfulSpine® is a ground breaking practice that specifically employs you to cognitively connect your brain and spinal vertebrae.

 Structural misalignments can be deeply rooted.
-In order to break the cycle of habitual movement and find healthy alignment within the spine you will first need to rethink and re-wire your movement with your focus solely on spinal consciousness.
+In order to break the cycle of habitual movement and find healthy alignment within the spine you will first need to rethink and re-wire your movement and acquire spinal consciousness.

 Learning how to consciously connect to your spinal vertebrae is not about simply thinking and imagining that you are connecting.
 You will need to know you are moving your vertebra in the same way you feel the fingers of your hand move.
 This means that if someone was to place one of their fingers on one of your vertebrae they could actually feel that single vertebra move, under their finger, as you moved it.

 This conscious connection becomes a distinct, predictable, and consistent phenomenon.
 When consciously aware of your spinal movements, you easily gain confidence, manifest your full physical abilities, and neurologically condition your body to be one with your mind!